 6.He who has an ear, hear what the Spirit is saying to the Assemblies!

 ¶7.
 “And to the messenger of the Assembly in Philadelphia, write:

-¶He who is holy, he who is true, he who has the key of David, who opens and no one will close, and closes and no one will open, says these things:
+¶These things says the one who is holy, who is true, who has the key of David, who opens and no one closes, and closes and no one opens:

 ¶14.
 “And to the messenger of the Assembly in Laodicea, write: